3db/3db/docs/usage/custom_controls.rst

                                    control_args['offset_Y'],
                                    control_args['offset_Z']]))

-Next, we need to implement an ``unapply()`` function if needed, which reverese the effects of the control after an image is rendered, so that the scene is reset for subsequent renders and contols applications.
+Next, we can implement the ``unapply()`` function if needed, which reverses the effects of the control after an image is rendered, so that the scene is reset for subsequent renders and controls applications.

 .. code-block:: python